-The Horticulture Department at Virginia Tech currently has access to about 23,000 sq. ft of greenhouse space.
-12,000 square feet of glasshouses are dedicated to research, and 11,000 square feet are reserved for education and outreach.
-These glass houses have been in service for about 50 years and were partially renovated in 1990.
-The quonset hut style greenhouses were remodeled in 2009 and named the Jacob P. Lutz Teaching Greenhouses to honor the donors’ father.
-All of this space is available for use by members of the Horticulture Department for research, teaching and outreach.
-Details on how to submit a request for greenhouse space are available in the User Guidelines.
+The School of Plant and Environmental Sciences currently has access to about 43,000 square feet of greenhouse space.
+Of that space 28,600 square feet of glasshouses are dedicated to research and 14,400 square feet are reserved for educational uses.
+These glass houses have been in service for about 50 years but were partially renovated in 1990.
+The Quonset hut style greenhouses were remodeled in 2009 with the help of a private donation and named the Jacob P. Lutz Teaching Greenhouses to honor the donors’ father.
+All of this space is available for use by members of the School of Plant and Environmental Sciences for research and teaching.
+Details on how to submit a request for greenhouse space are available in the Resources section.

-The Mission of the Horticulture Greenhouses is to support the educational and research needs of the Virginia Tech Department of Horticulture.
-Our facilities seek to meet educational needs by supplying live plant material for Horticulture Labs as well as maintaining a diverse plant collection for extension, outreach and the general public to enjoy.
+The Mission of the School of Plant and Environmental Sciences Greenhouses is to support the educational and research needs of the Virginia Tech School of Plant and Environmental Sciences.
+Our facilities seek to meet educational needs by supplying live plant material for class labs as well as maintaining a diverse plant collection for extension, outreach and the general public to enjoy.

 Aeonium arboreum 'Zwartkop'

 Haworthia attenuata- Zebra cactus